Vicky Riddiford Dipl. Counselling, Registered Member BACP (Accredited)

 One year Introduction to Group Analysis qualification – Group Analysis South West 2008

-Various workshops and courses on subjects including attachment, dreams, unconscious processes, Body-Oriented Psychotherapy and working with survivors of childhood sexual abuse.
+I am committed to my Continuing Professional Development, and I have completed a variety of training including workshops and courses on trauma and dissociation, attachment, dreams, unconscious processes, Body-Oriented Psychotherapy and working with survivors of childhood sexual abuse.

-I have many years’ experience working as a counsellor in Third Sector organisations in Bristol, with adults with various mental health issues and very difficult life experiences.
+I have almost 10 years’ experience working as a counsellor in Third Sector organisations in Bristol, with adults with various mental health issues and very difficult life experiences.
 I also provide brief, time-limited counselling in an NHS IAPT service, as well as open-ended counselling in private practice.

 Accredited register membership